arthurchan1111/tournament/README.md

 **If you downloaded the virtual machine follow these next steps:**

-  *Change to the directory vagrant/
+  Change to the directory where Vagrantfile is located (vagrant/)

   Type in the following command to initiate the virtual machine:
   ```